 4.8.
 Issue Form Guidelines

 These guidelines are to be used to assist in the completion of the Issue Form, contained in Appendix 4.7.
 The guidelines state who should complete each item on the form and whether it is mandatory or optional.
 They also give a brief description of the information that should be given for each item.
-For further guidance please contact your BCA / PACA.
-Once completed this form should be submitted to BSCCo for inclusion on the relevant Panel Committee agenda.
+For further support on completing this Issue Form, please contact BSCCo.
+Once completed this form should be submitted to BSCCo.

-Issue Number –mandatory to be completed by BSCCo once the proposed issue has been received.
+Issue Number –mandatory to be completed by BSCCo once the proposed Issue has been received.
 This is a unique number.

-Issue Title – mandatory and is completed by the originator at the time the issue is raised.
+Issue Title – mandatory and is completed by the proposer of the Issue at the time the Issue is raised.
 This should be unique where possible.

-Issue Description – mandatory and is completed by the originator.
+Issue Description – mandatory and is completed by the proposer of the Issue.
 The description should include as much detail as possible of the issue being encountered.

-Potential Solution(s) - optional by originator – This is to be completed where the originator has potential solutions that they want to be discussed as part of a potential solution to the issue.
+Potential Solution(s) - optional by proposer of the Issue – This is to be completed where the originator has potential solutions that they want to be discussed as part of a potential solution to the issue.

-Justification for Examining Issue – mandatory by originator – details of the business case for examining the issue.
+Justification for Examining Issue – mandatory by proposer of the Issue – details of the business case for examining the issue(s).
 This section should also include a brief assessment of the risk associated with leaving the problem/issue unresolved, in terms of materiality and probability of occurrence.

-Proposer’s Details – mandatory completion by originator – the name, organisation, email address and telephone number of the proposer.
+Proposer’s Details – mandatory completion by proposer of the Issue – the name, organisation, email address and telephone number of the proposer.